A Beginner's Guide To Raw Diet For Dogs

-While there is a range of diets you can follow to ensure your dog receives all the valuable nutrition it needs, the potential benefits of a raw diet are making it an increasingly popular option for dog lovers across the globe.
+While there is a range of diets you can follow to ensure your dog receives all the valuable nutrition it needs, the potential benefits of a raw dog food diet are making it an increasingly popular option for dog lovers across the globe.

-If you’ve made the switch or are considering moving your pooch to a raw menu, here’s everything you need to know to help you develop the delicious raw dog food diet.
+If you’ve made the switch or are considering moving your pooch to a raw menu, here’s everything you need to know to help you develop the delicious raw food diet.

 WHAT IS A RAW FOOD DIET FOR DOGS?

 The raw food for dogs movement was initiated in the 1980s by Australian Veterinarian Dr Ian Billinghurst when his research into the relationship between what his dog and cat patients ate and their state of health convinced him that an Evolutionary Diet (a diet which is as close as possible to what an animal’s wild ancestors would have eaten) was the only nutritional program able to promote and sustain genuine health.

 Following his research, Dr Billinghurst developed the BARF diet for dogs (Biologically Appropriate Raw Food or Bones and Raw Food), which is possibly the most well-known raw food diet for dogs.
 It's an omnivorous diet consisting of fresh raw foods, including animal protein obtained from meat, bones and offal, and raw vegetables, raw vegetables, and raw vegetables, eggs, yoghurt, kelp and herbs.